raohuaming/raohuaming.github.io/source/_posts/2014-03-21-emerging-dynamics-in-crowdfunding-campaigns.markdown

 * With only the first 15% of the money inflows, out predictor can achieve 84% accuracy.
 * The most “active” periods could be around the first 10% as well as between the 40-60%.

-{% imagec center # /images/sbp14/result2.png 1000 1000 "Figure 2: Prediction accuracies over time by using the derivative of money inflows and the selected significant time before current time" %}
+{% img center # /images/sbp14/result2.png 1000 1000 "Figure 2: Prediction accuracies over time by using the derivative of money inflows and the selected significant time before current time" %}

 The results based on the the derivative of money inflows are shown in Figure 2: